 Respond to the feedback in the right way and you can not only emerge with your reputation intact, but actually enhance your standing with that agency.

 With the result they’ll want to give you even more translation work in future.
 Not bad!

-Read on for why this would be, and how to turn that negative feedback to your benefit.
+Read on for why this would be, and the 7 keys to turning that negative feedback to your benefit.